ahervella/PROJECT_PICO8/README.md

 1. Nomenclature semantics:
    - Since Lua uses duck typing, I decided to establish a nomenclature system to make working with variables easier by using abbreviated prefixes like n_, b_, or v2_ for things like number, bool, or vector 2.
+     - **As previously mentioned, I hope to switch this over to a typed wrapper/preprocessor language to remove and resolve this, like [Teal](https://github.com/teal-language/), given given the growing scope**
    - I also was sure to make functions have a __ (double underscore) prefix to further clarify code use and intentions.
    - Parameters of functions start with a single _ (underscore)
    - Constants are all caps!
 All of these are very similar to habits adopted in C++ and C# programming

 2. Basic class system:
    - Using the Lua manual, I devised a series of ZObject classes that build off each other with inheritance